Capillin

-Capillin is a naturally occurring organic compound with the chemical formula C_{12}H_{8}O. The structure contains acetophenone and a polyyne (pentadiynyl) portion, conjugated together as an ynone.
+Capillin is a toxic naturally occurring organic compound with the chemical formula C_{12}H_{8}O. The structure contains acetophenone and a polyyne (pentadiynyl) portion, conjugated together as an ynone.

 Chemical taxonomy

 Capillin is found in the essential oil of a number of Artemisia species, including Artemisia monosperma and Artemisia dracunculus (tarragon).
 The substance was initially isolated from Artemisia capillaris in 1956.

 Applications

 Capillin is a biologically active substance.
 It has strong antifungal activity, and it is possibly antitumoral.
 Capillin exhibits cytotoxic activity and could cause apoptosis of certain human tumor cells.